GXNDHI/RAZORPAY-FRONTEND-CLONE/README.md

 **Acknowledgement**
 <br>
-**1**.The layout and design of this project are inspired by the official Razorpay website.
+**1**.The layout and design of this project are inspired by the official Razorpay website.<br>
-**2**.Tailwind CSS documentation and community for providing excellent resources and support for building modern web interfaces.
+**2**.Tailwind CSS documentation and community for providing excellent resources and support for building modern web interfaces.<br>
 ##
 <br>

 **OUTPUT PAGE**
-##

 https://github.com/GXNDHI/RAZORPAY-FRONTEND-CLONE/assets/92109865/fc2ef55f-031a-4be1-b07f-13ebbfccecc6